 - Gradually enforce stricter DMARC policies without disrupting legitimate emails.

-If your business depends on email for marketing, transactions, or customer communication, it’s time to act.
+If your business relies on email for marketing, transactions, or customer communication, strengthening domain authentication should be prioritised.